Powerdynamo brings new ignition & light

 Look for the ignition coil with its female plug and the three wires (red, brown and yellow).

-Put the provided 4-position plug housing onto this plug and insert the three wires (red, brown and yellow) from the generator.
+Put the provided 4-position plug housing onto this plug and insert the three wires (red, brown and white) from the generator.
 Make sure that the terminals engage securely in the housing and that you connect:

 • red to red